 In this work we compare displaced and invisible signatures at the \belletwo experiment.
 For concreteness, we focus on axion-like particles (ALPs) which can be resonantly produced in $B$ meson decays. \belletwo is perfectly suited to search for ALPs $a$ in $B\to K a,\, a\to \ell^+\ell^-$ decays with displaced leptons, as well as in $B\to K \me$ decays with missing energy.
 This versatility is mostly due to the large angular detector coverage and an excellent reconstruction efficiency for charged particles.
 Previously, \babar has performed searches for light resonances $X$ in $B\to K X, X \to \ell^+\ell^-$ with displaced leptons~\cite{BaBar:2015jvu} and a search for a leptophilic scalar $\phi$ in $e^+e^-\to\tau^+\tau^-\phi, \phi\to \ell^+\ell^-$ with displaced leptons~\cite{BaBar:2020jma}.
 Belle has searched for long-lived heavy neutral leptons $\nu_h$ in $B\to X\ell\nu_h, \nu_h \to \ell^-\pi^+$ with displaced leptons and pions~\cite{Belle:2013ytx}.
-For \belletwo, new searches with visible final states from LLP decays produced in $B$ meson decays ~\cite{Filimonova:2019tuy, Bertholet:2021hjl} or directly from $e^+e^-$ collisions~\cite{Duerr:2019dmv, Duerr:2020muu} have been proposed.
+For \belletwo, new searches with visible final states from LLP decays produced in $B$ meson decays ~\cite{Filimonova:2019tuy,Kachanovich:2020yhi,Bertholet:2021hjl}, $\tau$ decays~\cite{Cheung:2021mol,Guadagnoli:2021fcj}, or directly from $e^+e^-$ collisions~\cite{Duerr:2019dmv, Duerr:2020muu} have been proposed.